 - a.
-Develop and support affinity groups that meet our needs.
-Address affinity group best practices; how to get started and implement affinity groups as desired; how to incorporate regional partnership opportunities.
+Develop and support shared-identity affinity groups that meet our needs.
+Address affinity group best practices; how to get started and implement shared-identity affinity groups as desired; assess and collaborate on opportunities to convene shared-identity affinity groups with other organizations.
 (SD 1) - b.
 Make time and space for voluntary staff conversations and check-ins (on equity or otherwise).
 (SD 1) - c.
 Organize and support staff and board social gatherings to get to know one another and welcome one another outside of the work realm. - d.
 Dedicate time on board meeting agendas for Director/Associate Director check-ins. - e.
 Develop and implement welcoming recruitment and onboarding procedures for those new to our organization (new Associate Directors, budget committee members, advisory committee members, volunteers, and staff). - f.
 Feature more images of staff, board, partners/people we work with in all publications (welcoming). - g.
 Create and maintain/update an "Internship Program" web page that showcases the field internship program and current and past interns, as well as a few case-studies of where past interns are currently working.
 Be sure the many forms of diversity embodied by our interns are well represented.